 3. Consult the British Government websites for advice and travel information

-We will try to contact you – should this not be possible, we will contact your next of kin (usually after 48 hours).
+We will try to contact you.
 Please keep in mind that while BU has a duty of care to you, ultimately we are not liable for your safety so please use your common sense in keeping safe at all times.

 For information about support from BU visit the Health & Wellbeing webpages.